giellalt/lang-sme/docs/Numerals.md

 ```

-probably not..unless min aigi deceides to write about large-scale sports with placing
+probably not..unless min aigi desides to write about large-scale sports with placing

 Ok.
 What if you just punched some Finnish text through the preprocessor and looked for the final numerals, to get an impression?
 I am pretty sure Fi and Sa behave the same.